 grade 3: distal lace...

-Patella fracture is one of the common knee injuries usually post direct trauma to the patella or sudden forceful contraction of the quadriceps muscles in a context of sport injury.
+Patella fracture is one of the common knee injuries usually post direct trauma to the patella or sudden forceful contraction of the quadriceps muscles in a context of sports injury.

 Patellar sleeve fractures represent chondral or osteochondral avulsion injury at the inferior pole of the patella.